tonytw1/squirrel-detector/README.md

+## Detecting motion and capturing images

 Motion does a good job of detecting movement and bounding boxes.

 Let's use a python script to catch this event and publish the image and event data.